mn200/inspector-strategies/code/PseudoCtoHol4/Readme.txt

-# A work in progress to convert PseudoC to hol
+# A work in progress to convert PseudoC to HOL4
 #
 # usage:
 #   ghc Test.hs
-#   ./Test
+#   ./Test > testScript.sml
+#   $HOLDIR/bin/Holmake
 #
 #----------------------------